 What is Cannabis Addiction?

-Professional drug addiction treatment is required for cannabis dependence as at this stage the brain has acclimatized to the regular influx of THC, to the extent that greater volumes and frequency of the drug are needed to experience the same high.
+Addiction treatment is recommended for acute cannabis dependence because at this stage the brain has acclimatized to the regular influx of THC, to the extent that greater volumes of the drug are needed to experience the same high.
 This cycle leaves a person often feeling unable to stop using the drug as the brain struggles to cope without the regular influx.
-This can have a severe impact on cognitive functioning, leaving a person feeling unable to take on tasks at school or work or even able to socialize.
+This can have a severe impact on cognitive functioning making tasks at school or work difficult to accomplish.

-By engaging with Cornerstone, you can begin treatment to help assist you through the process of ridding the body of cannabis, becoming empowered to feel able to live a life without cannabis.
-Cannabis addiction can significantly limit the potential for relationships, careers, academic accomplishment, and much more; Cornerstone can help take your life off ‘pause’ and start fulfilling your potential.
+With Cornerstone you can begin treatment to help assist you through the process of ridding the body of cannabis, becoming empowered to feel able to live a healthier life.
+Cannabis addiction can significantly limit the potential for relationships, careers, academic accomplishment, and much more.
+Cornerstone can help take your life off ‘pause’ and help you to start fulfilling your true potential.

 What are the Signs & Symptoms of Cannabis Addiction?